Measuring Compliance of Consent Revocation on the Web: Methodology

 \subsubsection{Communicating consent modification}

-We check the network logs to investigate if third-parties that received the {\tcs} after acceptance had also received the updated consent after revocation.
-We do this by observing requests to third-party URLs, and if the request contained the {\tcs} either in the URL or in the POST data as described in the Figure~\ref{fig:data_analysis}.
+We check the network logs to investigate if third-parties that received the {\tcs}and One Trust consent string (containing allowed cookie categories) after acceptance had also received the updated consent after revocation.
+We do this by observing requests to third-party URLs and if the request contained the {\tcs} or One Trust consent string either in the URL or in the POST data as described in Figure~\ref{fig:data_analysis}.